Falling Out of Love: Step by Step

 “Love makes the world go around.”

-It is usual that when someone feels anything very strongly, it seems as if that feeling will last forever.
-Grief has that character; and so does romantic love.
-It is pointless, and annoying, to tell someone who has just been jilted, for instance, that that feeling will go away in time.
-Everyone who has any experience of the world knows that is true; and yet this particular relationship, the person feels, was a little different.
+It's normal that when someone feels anything very strongly, it seems as if that feeling will last forever.
+Grief has that character, and so does romantic love.
+It is pointless, and annoying, to tell someone who has just been jilted, for instance, that the feeling will go away in time.
+Everyone who has any experience of the world knows this is true; and yet this particular relationship, the person feels, was a little different.
 They had something very special.
 People romanticize their romantic relationships.
 Here are some relevant facts:

 In the background are the opinions of others.
 A relationship that might have worked perfectly well when supported by others will not if there are family pressures or pressures from friends to continue dating other people.
 This is often a reaction to how old the couple is.
-In previous generations social pressures pushed people into marrying at an early age.
+In previous generations, social pressures pushed people into marrying at an early age.
 Nowadays the pressures operate in the other direction.
-Except for certain religious groups, most college graduates are not expected to settle down until they get into the late twenties or early thirties.
+Except for certain religious groups, most college graduates are not expected to settle down until they get into their late 20s or early 30s.
 These pressures are subtle, but very real.
 Sometimes the same couple will meet again at a more propitious time and fall in love.
 More frequently, they will have moved on and fallen in love with someone else.

 But there are other circumstances that are likely to make a couple fall out of love.
 Although these are varied, the emotional reactions they elicit are similar.
 A couple who fall in love, and then out of love, tend to pass through certain stages.
 They tend to feel particular ways on the way out of the relationship.

 Imagine a young couple, Timmy and Jane, who met just a couple of months ago at a college reunion.
-She was twenty-one, and he twenty-four.
-They both would have said that the first thing they noticed about the other was that he, and she, were good-looking; but each found the other interesting too.
+She was 21, and he 24.
+They both would have said that the first thing they noticed about the other was that they were good-looking, but each found the other interesting too.
 Timmy was poised and good-natured.
 Jane was bubbly and gay.
 (Other imaginary couples could have been different.
-A bubbly woman appeals to some men but not those others who might prefer someone who is demure and thoughtful, or shy, or sensitive, or restrained.)
+A bubbly woman appeals to some men, but not those others who might prefer someone who is demure and thoughtful, or shy, or sensitive, or restrained.)